-An alternative lender offering mortgages, personal loans and refinancing options.
+An alternative lender offering mortgages and other home loan options.

 What types of loans does loanDepot offer?

 Homeowners make up more than 80% of loanDepot’s borrowers, which is reflected in its options designed to meet your needs.
 With mortgages and home loan refinancing available, you’ll likely find an option that suits you.

 When you decide you want to buy a home, loanDepot gives you a few different programs to choose from, including fixed-rate, adjustable-rate and jumbo mortgages.
 On top of this, it also has programs like VA loans for veterans and active military and loans for first-time buyers.

 The exact amount you can borrow, as well as the down payment you need and your rate, will depend on the loan you’re looking for.
 You can browse our guide to loanDepot’s mortgage options to find more in-depth details about its home buying products.

 Like its mortgages, loanDepot offers a few options when it comes to refinancing.
 You’ll have the same options as with mortgages — alongside the ability to take out a home equity loan — and you’ll have loanDepot’s lifetime guarantee by your side.
 This means loanDepot won’t charge lender fees and will reimburse you for appraisal fees on any future refinancing.